ibm-cloud-architecture/eda-rt-inventory-gitops/docs/index.md

 ## Run the solution locally

-As a developer or technical seller you could demonstrate this scenario on your laptop.
-You an run MQ, EventStreams in docker too.
+As a developer or technical seller, you could demonstrate this scenario on your laptop using MQ and Event Streams docker images.
-The docker images used in this solution are in public registry ([Quay.io](https://recovery.quay.io/organization/ibmcase)).
+The docker images for each custom microservices used in this solution are in public registry ([Quay.io](https://recovery.quay.io/organization/ibmcase)).

-Under this repository the `local-demo/kstream` folder has different docker compose files to have different components running:
+Under this repository the `local-demo/kstream` folder has different docker compose files to run different components:

 * [docker-compose.yaml](https://github.com/ibm-cloud-architecture/eda-rt-inventory-gitops/tree/main/local-demo/kstreams/docker-compose.yaml) for Event Streams, IBM MQ, Kafka Connector the Store Simulator App, the Item aggregator App, the Store aggregator App, and KafDrop to get a user interface to Kafka.